insraq/insraq.github.com/_posts/2013-5-25-things-i-wish-i-were-told-about-angular-js.md

 ## Angular.js Router Might Not Be What You Expected

 This is one of the gotchas that takes me some time of figure out.
-Angular.js has a very specific usage.
+Angular.js router has a very specific usage.
 It's not like Backbone.js router where it monitors the `location.hash` and call a function when the route matches.
 Angular.js works like server-side router: it is built to work with `ng-view`.
 When a route is hit, a template is loaded and injected into `ng-view` and some controller can be instantiated.
 So if you don't like this behavior, you have to roll out your own service (wrap some existing library into a Angular.js service).

 This is not a generic tips, rather, it is very specific.
 However, I wasted lots of time on this so I just put it here and it might save you a few hours.